MrPancakes39/Markdown-Docs/intro-to-linux.md

 - Pressing **Ctrl+R** opens a search prompt to search through previous commands.
 - Pressing **Ctrl+C** to exit a running program.
 - Pressing **Tab** for tab completion.
+- We can use `man ascii` to get a table showing the ascii characters with their hex and decimal values.